aminmk99/flutter-hitaldev.ir-project/README.md

 This is a flutter project to implement and test features.
 I'm using hitaldev.ir instagram account posts.
 They are teaching some features on their instagram page.
-Features that have been implemented so far: text to voice feature, custom floating button
+Features that have been implemented so far: text to voice feature, custom floating button, loading animation

 ## Getting Started